isomerpages/gb-assist/pages/solutionrepo/solution484.md

 ---
-title: AUTOCOUNT ACCOUNTING VERSION Version 2.0 - Premium 8 Users
+title: BIM 360 DESIGN - 5 Users Pack Subscription
 permalink: /productivity-solutions-grant/solutionrepo/solution484
 ---

 #### Description

-Characterized by its easy-to-use, fast operated speed, complete business logic coverage, and accurate information provided; AutoCount system stands out as one of the best accounting software for today business requirements.
-With minimal of accounting knowledge, user can start using AutoCount system.With its advanced technology such as Microsoft .Net Framework, SQL Server 2012,AutoCount system able to operate in ultra-fast speed and provides strong and stable database for every type of business.
+"BIM 360 Design
+- Single platform that connects design and construction processes and project team at one place.
+- BIM 360 Design is the cloud collaboration solution for Revit users.
+- Real-time Revit cloud work sharing and collaboration workflows for Civil 3D and Plant 3D
+- Securely co-author Revit models and access Civil 3D and Plant 3D files, across one firm or multiple firms"

 #### Details of Solution

-Click <a href='https://gb-assist-staging.netlify.app/images/psg/Ingenious_Business_Software_20200149_Annex_3_20200625150811_Part_5.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://gb-assist-staging.netlify.app/images/psg/INNOCOM_TECHNOLOGIES_20200259_Annex_3_20200625152404_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria